David Bottoms: Biography

 Bottoms received his BA from Mercer University and his PhD from Florida State University.
-He has been a Richard Hugo Poet-in-Residence at the University of Montana and currently holds the John B. and Elena Diaz-Amos Distinguished Chair in English Letters at Georgia State University in Atlanta, where he co-edits Five Points: A Journal of Art and Literature and teaches creative writing.
-He was Poet Laureate of Georgia from 2000 to 2012.
+He was a Richard Hugo Poet-in-Residence at the University of Montana and held the John B. and Elena Diaz-Amos Distinguished Chair in English Letters at Georgia State University in Atlanta, where he co-edited Five Points: A Journal of Art and Literature and taught creative writing.
+Bottoms was Poet Laureate of Georgia from 2000 to 2012.